 Chuck Perry, Associate Superintendent of Student Services

 Chuck Perry attended Broken Arrow Public Schools from kindergarten through 12th grade and graduated with the Class of 1987.
 He earned his Bachelor of Science degree from the University of Tulsa in 1991 and his Master of Education degree from Northeastern State University in 2005.
 He started his teaching and coaching career with Broken Arrow Public Schools as a middle school teacher at Haskell Middle School and head boys varsity soccer coach from 1992 to 1997.

 Perry continued his career in education at Union Public Schools as a teacher and coach before taking the position of assistant principal at Union High School from 2005 to 2008.
 Perry went on to serve as Union's director of athletics from 2008 through 2012 and director of secondary education for the 2012-13 school year.

 In 2013, Perry made his way back to his alma mater and was appointed as the assistant superintendent of student services.
 In January of 2017, he was named as the associate superintendent to ensure opportunities for student engagement in the areas of fine arts, athletics, co-curricular activities and ArrowVision.

 Mr. Perry oversees the Student Services Division, which provides opportunities for student engagement and ensures student health and well-being.
 The Student Services Division includes fine arts, athletics and other co-curricular activities and ArrowVision.
-Mr. Perry also oversees public relations, which handles media and community relations, open records requests, requests to distribute information and the Tiger Threads spirit store.
+Mr. Perry also oversees public relations, which handles media and community relations, open records requests and the Tiger Threads spirit store.